 Christine Peck has 30 years of experience in education strategy development, corporate education and facilitation, strategic planning and nonprofit management.
 She leads the team responsible for implementing educational strategy, program design and delivery, eLearning, and certification and accreditation for SmithBucklin’s healthcare client organizations, with a focus on outcomes and client growth.
 Prior to joining SmithBucklin, Ms. Peck founded Peck Performance Group, a consulting practice serving clients in the areas of education, training and organizational development, and she served as president and chief learning officer.
 She also served for seven years as the director of education and learning of the U.S. Tennis Association, where she established a full-service educational center providing professional development and educational resources to staff and volunteers in more than 1,000 community-based organizations.
 She has worked extensively with nonprofit organizations, including start-ups and turnarounds, helping these organizations develop to their full potential while managing multiple projects with combined budgets of more than $20 million.
 Ms. Peck holds a bachelor’s degree in French from the College of St. Benedict in St. Joseph, MN.
 She is certified to administer the Myers-Briggs Type Indicator©, and she is a certified DDI Facilitator.

 Mike Robinson is the project manager for Snowbird Consulting Group’s evaluations contract with the US Trade & Development Agency (USTDA).
 Previously, as a college programs manager for BAE Systems, Inc., where he has worked since June 2017.
 He is responsible for college and diversity outreach, recruitment marketing strategy and implementation, and other strategic recruiting initiatives for the Intelligence & Security sector.
-Previously, during his 14 years at The Boeing Company, where he has worked in various human resources and supply chain roles since 2003.
-He is currently based in Washington DC, and focuses on building the global pipeline for entry level talent at Boeing via internships, and on organizing the enterprise wide intern program.
-From 2012 to early 2014 Mike led all aspects of the intern program, which hosted over 1800 interns in 2013, including housing and relocation, onboarding, orientation, programming, and retention activities.
+Previously, during his 14 years at The Boeing Company, he worked as a supply chain analyst, recruiter, and intern program coordinator.
+In his most recent role, he focused on building the pipeline for entry level talent at Boeing via internships, and on organizing the enterprise wide intern program.
+From 2012 to early 2014 Mike co-led and then led all aspects of the intern program, which hosted over 1800 interns in 2013, including housing and relocation, onboarding, orientation, programming, and retention activities.